clemiblac/Mission_to_Mars/Instructions/README.md

 ![mission_to_mars](Images/mission_to_mars.png)

-In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-The following outlines what you need to do.
+In this project, I built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+The following outlines what I did.

-### Before You Begin

-1. Inside your local homework  repository, create a directory for the web scraping challenge.
-Use a folder name to correspond to the challenge: **Missions_to_Mars**.

-2. Add your notebook files to this folder as well as your flask app.

-3. Push the above changes to GitHub.

-## Step 1 - Scraping
+##  Scraping

-Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.
+I completed the initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

-* Create a Jupyter Notebook file called `mission_to_mars.ipynb` and use this to complete all of your scraping and analysis tasks.
-The following outlines what you need to scrape.
+* In the Jupyter Notebook file called `mission_to_mars.ipynb`, I completed all of my scraping and analysis tasks.
+The following outlines what I scraped.

 ### NASA Mars News